 Observe the real-time graph when you start a session.
-The pattern that appears in the graph as you exercise your application provides the initial diagnosis of the way your application is using memory.
+The pattern that appears in the graph as you exercise your application shows initial diagnosis of how your application is using memory.
 Different memory problems show characteristic patterns, so the real-time graph provides the first clue as to the existence of a problem and the nature of the problem.
 This helps determine what kind of memory analysis to perform.